lulu0306/MyReads/README.md

 changes in the search page and boths states of the books change in the search and in the shelves too, when a book in the shelves page is set to none the book automatically return to the BookAPI where is store again there

+**To install download the the file into a folder on your machine and then inside of your terminal go to the folder where you made the download and type npm install , to install all of the packages you  need to run the app , after they are all install write npm start to start the app in your local host after that you will be able to see the Reading app**